 - Choose fresh fruits as opposed to dried fruits, canned fruits, and juices.

 - Avoid alcohol, and limit coffee, tea, colas, chocolate, and cocoa.

-If you have been experiencing signs and symptoms of hypoglycemia, and you believe you may have hypoglycemia, it's advisable to visit a health care provider so that you can be correctly diagnosed and receive any needed treatment.
-Students on the Morningside campus can contact Medical Services for an appointment; students on the CUMC campus should contact the Student Health Service.
+If you have been experiencing signs and symptoms, and you believe you may have hypoglycemia, it's advisable to visit a health care provider.
+That way, you can be correctly diagnosed and receive any needed treatment.
+For more information about hypoglycemia or low blood sugar, check out the related questions.